bSmichet/user-registry/README.md

 # User Registry

 This application is a user registry.
-It's used to register new users and view registered users details.
+It can be used to register new users and show registered users details.

 ## REST API Services :